'Write-off' - it's the phrase no driver ever wants to hear. 😭

-That’s because people who drive write-offs tend to make more claims, or because it tends to be more expensive to repair.
-Or just because they’re concerned it’s not safe to drive.
+That's because people who drive write-offs tend to make more claims, or because it tends to be more expensive to repair.
+It could also be because they're concerned it's not safe to drive.

 Some insurance companies won't pay out when you make a claim on a repaired write-off, either.
 And if they do, it might be a lot lower than it would be for a non-written-off car.

 It's worth getting a few different quotes and, if the price isn't right, consider switching.

 If your insurance company writes off your car after you make a claim, you can usually buy it back from them if you'd rather keep it.

 However, this isn't possible if it's a category A. Those cars have to be crushed, by law, because they're not safe to drive.
 So you won't be able to buy back a category A or B write-off.